Bonaventure Maruti

-Bonaventure Maruti (born 10 April 1976, in Nairobi) is a Kenyan football striker who is currently playing for Vollen UL in Norway.
+Bonaventure Ombira Maruti (born 10 April 1976) is a Kenyan former footballer who played as a striker.
+He last played for Vollen UL in Norway.

-Maruti has played 14 international matches for the Kenyan national team.
+Maruti played 23 international matches for the Kenyan national team.
 He is Follo's leading scorer all-time.
 He surpassed the previous mark of 34 goals for the first team held by Oddmund Vaagsholm.
 He has scored 36 goals in 66 games overall (as of 09/09/08).

 He has helped the two youth players from Kenya to settle into the area.
 Christian Bwamy and Joanes Muingi both signed by Follo from Kenyan club Mathare United.

 In 2011, he joined Fram Larvik.
 In 2013, he stepped down two tiers to play for Vollen.